 A fan of the adage “If you can’t run fast, just run far,” Ross’ love for running began when he joined the cross-country team in middle school.
 He now races competitively, from marathons to 50K runs.
 While in residency, he joined a community program designed to combat pediatric obesity by engaging kids in weekly running groups and activities, providing them a safe place to be active and to have fun.
 He has started a similar program in Eugene, called Runs with Ross.

 Fluent in Portuguese and Spanish, Ross has a deep appreciation for Spanish and Latino culture.
-In addition to spending two years in Brazil during college, he and his wife travel to her home country of Mexico twice a year, where he volunteers in hospitals and outpatient clinics, providing pediatric and trauma care to patients.
+In addition to spending two years in Brazil during college, he travels to Mexico twice a year, where he volunteers in hospitals and outpatient clinics, providing pediatric and trauma care to patients.

 A native Oregonian, Ross grew up in Harrisburg and is a former white-water rafting guide, who still enjoys time with his family navigating waterways.
 Ross is also a dedicated collector and builder of Legos.
 In college, he bought and sold kits to help pay his way through medical school, and today shares his passion for Legos with his children.